sidkshatriya/me/003-Rd-makes-significant-advances.md

 Like all modal editors, mastery will lead to a lot of time saved.
 Also because the editor is running in a terminal, things tends to be faster compared to browser/java based IDEs/editors.
 In Rust, things are already quite slow when it comes to editor completion/code checks so using a terminal based editor can give you that extra boost of responsiveness.

 I will write a separate post one day singing paeans to the kakoune editor :-) !
+In the meanwhile here is a great [article](https://kakoune.org/why-kakoune/why-kakoune.html) on Kakoune by its creator.

 ## What is preventing Rust from achieving total world domination?